NAAC for Law Colleges & NLUs: University vs Affiliated SSR

 Which NAAC manual applies to NLUs?

-National Law Universities (NLUs) are assessed at university scope (59 metrics under the 10 Binary attributes).
+National Law Universities (NLUs) are assessed under NAAC’s University Manual.
 There are 25 NLUs in India established under state legislation and recognised by the Bar Council of India and UGC.
 All major NLUs hold NAAC accreditation — NLSIU Bangalore, NLU Delhi, NALSAR Hyderabad, NLU Jodhpur, WBNUJS Kolkata, GNLU Gandhinagar, and others.
-Under the legacy CGPA framework (replaced by Binary + MBGL from 10 February 2025), NALSAR Hyderabad held the highest NLU score at 3.6 out of 4, with NLU Delhi at 3.59 and NLSIU Bangalore at 3.06 (A grade) — these scores remain valid during the transition window.
+Under the legacy CGPA framework (replaced by Binary + MBGL from 10 February 2025), NALSAR Hyderabad held the highest NLU score at 3.6 out of 4, with NLU Delhi at 3.59 and NLSIU Bangalore at 3.06 (A grade).

 Which NAAC manual applies to affiliated law colleges?